intel/mlir-extensions/docs/rfcs/XeTile.md

 The tile_pack and tile_unpack operation is similar to pack and unpack operation of tensor dialect.
 The source vector must be a 2D dimension vector, and no permutation is allowed for the result 4D vector, so effectively the blocking effect is identical to tensor pack/unpack operation with inner_dims_pos = [0,1] inner_dims_pos = [0, 1].

-## Workgroup Level XeTile extension
+## Workgroup Level XeTile extension (experimental)
 `xetile.wg_map` mapping attribute allows XeTile operation to work at the workgroup level.
-Without these attributes, the XeTile works at the subgroup level.
+XeTile operations work by default at the subgroup level without wg_map attribute.
 With wg_map attributes, XeTile operations can be applied to workgroup-level tile sizes.
 The attribute `xetile.wg_map` guide the lowering from the workgroup level to the subgroup level by specifying how the data is distributed across parallel subgroups.
-`xetile.wg_map` gives the user full control over the lowering process so that the user can tune the block size for both the workgroup and subgroup to tune the performance.
+It gives the user full control over the lowering process so that the user can tune the block size for both the workgroup and subgroup for optimal performance.

 Below is an example.
 ```mlir